ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-air-water-heat-pump.md

         \required-field
         \type node
         \note The node to which the DX coil sends its outlet air.
-      A7 , \field Water Inlet Node Name
+      A7 , \field Hot Water Inlet Node Name
         \required-field
         \type node
-        \note The node connects to the chilled water loop, hot water loop,  domestic hot water loop, or condenser water loop A8 , \field Water Outlet Node Name
+        \note The node connects to the hot water loop A8 , \field Hot Water Outlet Node Name
         \required-field
         \type node
+        \note The node connects to the hot water loop A9 , \field Chilled Water Inlet Node Name
+        \required-field
+        \type node
+        \note The node connects to the chilled water loop A10 , \field Chilled Water Outlet Node Name
+        \required-field
+        \type node
+        \note The node connects to the chilled water loop A11 , \field Condenser Water Inlet Node Name
+        \required-field
+        \type node
+        \note The node connects to the condenser water loop, for heat recovery A12 , \field Condenser Water Outlet Node Name
+        \required-field
+        \type node
-        \note The node connects to the chilled water loop, hot water loop,  domestic hot water loop, or condenser water loop A10, \field Defrost Strategy
+        \note The node connects to the condenser water loop, for heat recovery A13, \field Defrost Strategy
         \type choice
         \key ReverseCycle
         \key Resistive
         \default ReverseCycle
-      A11, \field Defrost Control
+      A14, \field Defrost Control
         \type choice
         \key Timed
         \key OnDemand